itcreativeusa/Homework-Challenge-2/README.md

 https://gomakethings.com/smooth-scrolling-links-with-only-css/

-Solution how to make hover over text was found here:
+The solution how to make hover over text was found here:

 https://stackoverflow.com/questions/9913293/change-text-on-hover-then-return-to-the-previous-text